arnaudbellemare/onchain-agent/ELEVATOR_PITCH.md

 ## 🎯 **30-Second Pitch**

-*"We help businesses reduce their AI costs by 30-50% while enabling AI agents to pay each other directly.
-Our platform automatically optimizes every AI interaction to maximize savings, and provides real-time monitoring so you always know exactly how much you're spending and saving."*
+*"We help businesses reduce their AI costs by 30-50% using HTTP 402 payment-gated APIs and advanced CAPO hybrid optimization.
+Our platform enables AI agents to pay each other directly with blockchain-verified payments, while automatically optimizing every interaction to maximize savings."*

 ---

 ## 🚀 **60-Second Pitch**

 *"Businesses are spending thousands on AI APIs every month, often overpaying by 30-50%.
-We solve this with intelligent cost optimization that automatically routes requests to the most cost-effective AI providers while maintaining quality.
-Plus, we're the first platform to enable AI agents to pay each other directly using connected wallets, creating a seamless AI economy.
+We solve this with HTTP 402 payment-gated APIs and advanced CAPO hybrid optimization that automatically routes requests to the most cost-effective AI providers while maintaining quality.
+Plus, we're the first platform to enable AI agents to pay each other directly using blockchain-verified USDC payments, creating a seamless AI economy.
 Our clients typically see positive ROI within the first month, with one e-commerce platform saving $15,000 per month.
 The best part?
-Integration takes just 5 minutes with copy-paste code."*
+Integration takes just 5 minutes with copy-paste code, and you only pay for what you use."*

 ---